flomesh-io/pipy-demos/pipy-mqtt-proxy/README.md

 - `listen`: the port proxy will listen on
 - `brokers`: the list of upstream MQTT brokers
 - `limits`: rate limit configuration which can limit connection rate and message publising rate
+- `tracing`: proxy will generate a traceid and embed it header with name as value of `key`
-- `tags`: the tags list you prefer to embed in message header
+- `tags`: the tags list you prefer to embed in message header.
+It accepts key-value pair.
 - `ids`: the client id white and black list
-- `creds`: username and password
+- `creds`: username and password configured as key-value pair.
 - `plugins`: the feature list proxy provides.
 You can customize its features by commenting or uncommenting.
 But please keep the `balancer` in the end.